Plutonomicon/plutarch-plutus/GUIDE.md

 ## Working with BuiltinData/Data/PData

-Most of the time, you&#39;ll be working with `BuiltinData`/`Data` - this is the type of the arguments that will be passed onto your script from the outside.
+Most of the time, you'll be working with `BuiltinData`/`Data` - this is the type of the arguments that will be passed onto your script from the outside.
 This is the type of the datum, the redeemer and the script context.
 This is also the type of arguments you will be able to pass to a `Script`.

 Plutarch aims to hide these low level details from the user.
 Ideally, you will be using `PDataRepr` - this is essentially just `BuiltinData`, but it is typed at the Plutarch level.

 If you want to work with `BuiltinData` directly however, which you may have to do during developing Plutarch, you can find all that you need to know at [Plutonomicon](https://github.com/Plutonomicon/plutonomicon/blob/main/builtin-data.md).

-## Working with builtin lists (`PBuiltinList`)

-TODO: Remove this and fill in `PBuiltinList` instead, with Plutarch synonyms.

-Certain functionalities and synonyms for working with builtin lists are missing from the user interface of Plutarch.
-You can learn how to use them at [Plutonomicon](https://github.com/Plutonomicon/plutonomicon/blob/main/builtin-lists.md) though!

-## Working with builtin pairs (`PBuiltinPair`)

-TODO: Remove this and fill in `PBuiltinPair` instead, with Plutarch synonyms.

-Certain functionalities and synonyms for working with builtin pairs are missing from the user interface of Plutarch.
-You can learn how to use them at [Plutonomicon](https://github.com/Plutonomicon/plutonomicon/blob/main/builtin-pairs.md) though!

 ## Extracting `txInfoInputs` from `ScriptContext` manually (UNTYPED)

-Here&#39;s a quick refresher on what `ScriptContext` looks like-
+Here's a quick refresher on what `ScriptContext` looks like-

 ```haskell
 data ScriptContext = ScriptContext